California is investigating after a private jet carrying migrants arrived in Sacramento, officials say – KION546

 The immigrants were taken from Texas to New Mexico, then flown by private chartered jet to California, where they were “dumped on the doorstep of a local church without any advance warning,” Newsom said in a statement.

-The circumstances around who paid for the group’s travel and whether the migrants were misled with false promises will be investigated, according to the governor.
-Authorities did not say what countries the migrants had traveled from.
+The circumstances around who paid for the group’s travel, and whether the migrants were misled with false promises, will be investigated, according to the governor.

 CNN has reached out to state officials from Texas and Florida for comment.

-It isn’t the first time a plane carrying migrants has arrived unannounced in a Democratic state.
-Late last year, Florida Gov. Ron DeSantis sent two planes carrying migrants to Martha’s Vineyard.
+It’s not the first time a plane carrying migrants has arrived unannounced in a Democratic state.
+Late last year, Florida Gov. Ron DeSantis sent two planes carrying migrants to Martha’s Vineyard, Massachusetts.

 Migrants have also been bused to New York and other more liberal cities by Republican governors and local officials from southern states amid a humanitarian crisis at the southern US border.